AMD Ryzen 7 7800X3D vs Intel Core i9-12900K

 Frequently Asked Questions

-AMD Ryzen 7 7800X3D excels if you value market-leading gaming performance via 3d v-cache.
-Intel Core i9-12900K is better if you prioritize elite multi-core performance for rendering, editing, and streaming.
-Pick based on your budget and daily use.
+AMD Ryzen 7 7800X3D is the better choice if you prioritize market-leading gaming performance via 3d v-cache.
+Intel Core i9-12900K wins if you value elite multi-core performance for rendering, editing, and streaming.
+Both are rated highly (4.8★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure